rali-udem/jsRealB/README.md

 * [`Examples`](Examples): Examples of integration of jsRealB into web pages or node.js applications.
 See [index.html](Examples/index.html) for use cases.

 * [`IDE`](IDE/) : An Integrated Development Environment built upon the `Node.js` *read-eval-print loop* that includes `jsRealB` to easily get the realization of an expression, to consult the lexicon, the conjugation and declination tables.
 It is also possible to get a *lemmatization*: i.e. the `jsRealB` expression corresponding to a form.
 See the [`README.html`](IDE/README.html) file to see how to use it.
-The use of the *Evaluation* demo is probably more convenient for developing with a web brovser.
+The use of the *Evaluation* demo is probably more convenient for developing with a web browser.

 * [`node-modules`](node-modules/) : used for transpiling with webpack